 Consider Teeth Whitening

 One of the more common ways to remedy darkening or yellowing teeth is whitening.
-For external stains, Dr. Marashi recommends a whitening toothpaste with activated charcoal, such as this one from Hello.
+For external stains, Dr. Marashi recommends a whitening toothpaste with activated charcoal, such as the one from Hello.
 The ingredients absorb and bind to compounds that stain teeth, making chompers brighter.
 Over-the-counter teeth-whitening products include strips, gels, and rinses.
 They can take anywhere from a few hours to a few weeks to see results, and costs range from $15 to $50.
-You should first have a professional cleaning done by a dental hygienist, who will remove much of the surface staining and any calculus buildup, thus making the OTC products you use more effective.
+You should first have a professional cleaning done by a dental hygienist, who will remove much of the surface staining and any calculus buildup, thus making OTC products you use more effective.

 For internal tooth stains, however, you may want to schedule a professional whitening at your dentist’s office or have a dentist make trays that you can wear at night.
 The in-office process is more dramatic and much faster than OTC methods because it involves a stronger bleaching agent and laser or heat light to boost results.
 The good news is that it takes only 30 to 60 minutes.
 The bad news is that in-office whitening can cost upward of $500; bleach trays are around $250 to $500.